MidSpike/iris-utilities/PRIVACY.md

 - messages (starting with the command_prefix) sent in guild text-based channels
 - messages including `@mentions` of this Bot
 - message reactions on Bot messages
-- message reactions on any non-bot message when a guild has reation-logging enabled
+- message reactions on any non-bot message when a guild has reaction-logging enabled
 - direct messages to this Bot
 - command_message_history includes the following information:
     - the entire message involved (message text, embeds, attachments, etc)